yrsegal/rejuvenation-modpack/README.md

   A typo in a puzzle causes it to not select the proper type of Pokémon.
 - LivelierAmbipom.rb (depends on 0000.injection.rb)
   The Ambipom on Route 2 look around like the Aipom do.
+- MovesetTweaks.rb
+  Fixes missing Egg Move pools, adds a few moves to movesets, and allows evolutions to learn preevo moves.
 - QuicksilverImplementation.rb
   Implements the move Quicksilver Spear's effect to do what it says it does.